Roland-Cook/Cosmos/README.md

 HTML, CSS, JS, Python, React, Django, SASS, Bootstrap

 ## Project status
 Still being worked on, I plan to add a couple more features pertaining to API calls and working with outside data.
-I am looking into making this application mobile responsive via media quieries.
+I am also looking into making this application mobile responsive via media quieries.